sanchloe/Y1Sem2-notes/SE.md

 - Four stage process

 ## What is Software Engineering
-- The application of a systematic, disciplined and quantifiable approach to the development, operation, and maintenance of the software:
+- The application of a systematic, disciplined, quantifiable approach to the development, operation, and maintenance of the software:
     1. Define software requirements
     2. Perform software design
-    3. Software construction
+    3. Software constructions
     4. Software testing
     5. Software maintenance tasks
     6. Software project management